Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 \begin{proof} This readily follows from \cite{CasalsZaslow}, by applying the equivalence moves in Figure \ref{fig:ReidemeisterWeave} and keeping track of the change of a $\sf Y$-tree under these moves.
 In fact, it suffices to use of the following two local weave equivalences:

 By using the two weave equivalences in Figure \ref{fig:YtoIequivalences}, we can work outside in on the $\sf Y$-tree $\delta$ and replace each weave line of $\delta$ with a double track, and shorten $\delta$ to a short $\sf I$-cycle somewhere along the original $\sf Y$-tree.
 The double tracks that appear in this shortening process are schematically depicted in Figure \ref{fig:YtoIequivalence2}.
+The second half of the proposition follows from the description of a short $\sf I$-cycle in \cite{CasalsZaslow}.